mwan0061/P2/Readme.md

 During simulation the car sometimes went off the road due to under steering.
 Additionl training data of a few hundred images specific for the particular corner were created using the simulator.

 ### 2. Model Architecture
 The model architecture is described by the table below.
 It is fairly simple, consisting only 2 convolutional and 3 fully connected layers.
 The convolutional layers are non-striding and only reduced in size by max pooling.
-This causes the adjacent fully connected layer to have 856320 parameters.
+This causes the adjacent fully connected layer to have a relatively large number of parameters.

 | Layer Type | Output Shape | Param # |
 | :--- | :--- | ---: | :--- |